gep13/gep13/input/blog/my-netbook-upgrade-completed.md

 Just as I was away to come out and try something else, I noticed on the main screen that the reported amount of RAM on the System was 2 GB!
 Weird!

-So I decided to head back into Windows, on the off chance that simply going into BIOS (or turning the “Fast Boot” option off) had resulted in the full 2 GB of RAM was now being reported, and guess what…
+So I decided to head back into Windows, on the off chance that simply going into BIOS (or turning the “Fast Boot” option off) had resulted in the full 2 GB of RAM was now being reported, and guess what...

 It is!!!